brsynth/rpviz/README.md

 conda install -y -c conda-forge beautifulsoup4 conda install -y -c conda-forge matplotlib

-# Finally, download rpSBML.py file from GitHub -- TODO: as of 2020.09.25, to be fixed
+# Download rpSBML.py file from GitHub -- TODO: as of 2020.09.25, to be fixed
 # rpSBML.py should be located alongside this README file
 wget https://raw.githubusercontent.com/Galaxy-SynBioCAD/rpBase/master-v2/rpSBML.py /path/to/root/dir/of/rpviz/rpSBML.py

+# Install rpviz as an editable package
+cd <root/dir/of/project>
+pip install -e .
 ```

 `<myenv>` has to be replaced by whatever meaningful name that will pleased the user.